mia-platform/documentation/docs/development_suite/api-console/api-design/rbac_policies.md

 ## Policies input data

-In your policies you can use the rego `input` variable, that is structured as follows:
+In your policies you can use the rego `input` variable.
+This variable contains all the user information as well as the information of the request and the eventual response if configured.
+Its structure is as follows:

 ```json
 {